League Rules Summary

 SUBSTITUTIONS: Unlimited substitutions are allowed at any stop in play with the exception of free kicks and corner kicks with the permission of the referee.

-OFFSIDE: Because we will not have linesmen, offside will not be strongly enforced.
+OFFSIDE: Because we will not have linesmen in the silver league, offside will not be strongly enforced.
 Teams should self-monitor obvious "cherry picking".
 It is at the discretion of the referee to also determine if a player is in an obvious offside position.

 FREE KICKS: All free kicks shall be indirect free kicks.